-I find the more I do these types of movements the fewer spasms I have while sitting on my wheelchair.
+I find the more I do these types of movements, the fewer spasms I have while sitting in my wheelchair.
 It is always a fantastic way to tone the muscles, as well as lubricate the joints, ligaments, and tendons.

 3. It can be practiced anywhere – even in your wheelchair.